FJFehr/FJFehr.github.io/_pages/about.md

 **[August 2024]**

 | <img src="images/pretrainedNVIB.png" style="max-width:300px;"> | Our paper [**Nonparametric Variational Regularisation of Pretrained Transformers**](https://arxiv.org/pdf/2312.00662.pdf) has been accepted to be presented at [COLM 2024](https://colmweb.org/)! |

-**[July 2024]**

-Starting a research internship at Amazon, Berlin.
-I will be working in the space of retrieval augmented generation (RAG) and Large Language Models (LLMs) for code generation with [Prabhu Teja](https://prabhuteja12.github.io/) and [Giovanni Zappella](https://giovannizappella.github.io/)

 <br>